 Get Started With Your Skool Free Trial

-You’ll need your credit card in order to get started with Skool’s 14-day free trial.
-This is so that your service isn’t interrupted in any way after the trial period is over.
-They will automatically bill you the monthly cost.
+You’ll need your credit card to get started with Skool’s 14-day free trial.
+This is so your service isn’t interrupted after the trial period ends and they will automatically bill you the monthly cost.

 1. Add your name, email address, and password